 Xinyue Liu

-In the face of a global pandemic, geopolitical conflicts, and ecological devastation, Liu asks, how can film, as a medium, help grief find its place?
-Her doctoral research posits ‘grief cinema’ as a distinct film genre.
-This project engages with Judith Butler’s concept of ‘ungrievable subject’, the lives deemed unworthy of public grieving as a result of socio-political callousness, to examine grief as a complex order capable of blurring the boundary between individuals and species.
-She aims to identify traces of grief—or the lack thereof—in classical and contemporary cinema to begin building a taxonomy of grief and to explore the relationship between grief and repair in the form of film-based art.
+Liu’s research engages with Judith Butler’s concept of ‘ungrievable subject’, the lives deemed unworthy of public grieving as a result of socio-political callousness, to examine grief as a complex order capable of blurring the boundary between individuals and species.
+She often takes a collaborative and intersectional approach to engage with historically oppressed perspectives.

 Liu holds a BFA in Radio and Television Production from Jilin University and an MFA in Interdisciplinary Studies from Simon Fraser University.